spdx/spdx-spec/chapters/conformance.md

   * **tag:value** flat text file as described in this specification
   * **.xls** spreadsheets

-In addition to the supported formats, the following format is in development with a plan to complete the specification by SPDX 3.0:
+In addition to the supported formats, the following format is in development with a plan to complete the specification in the next release:

 * **Extensible Markup Language** (XML) see: https://www.w3.org/TR/2008/REC-xml-20081126/